Katie Taylor defeats Amanda Serrano in first boxing match headlined by two women at Madison Square Garden – KION546

 Ireland’s Katie Taylor defeated Puerto Rico’s Amanda Serrano Saturday night in the first boxing match headlined by two women at New York’s Madison Square Garden.

 Taylor, who won a gold medal in the 2012 Olympics, stays undefeated and improves her career record to 21-0 and six knockouts.
-She also successfully defended her women’s lightweight titles in the WBA, IBF, WBO, and WBC.
+The 35-year-old also successfully defended her women’s lightweight titles in the WBA, IBF, WBO and WBC.

+“I feel like we have covered a lot of ground over the last few years in terms of the paycheck and the purses, but I still feel like we still have a long way to go as well,” she told CNN.

+“It’s not okay that myself and Amanda are just the ones that are getting the big paychecks, but that has to carry over onto the other female fighters as well and I hope that can happen.”

-The match was originally scheduled to be held on May 2, 2020, but was postponed due to the Covid-19 pandemic.
+Saturday’s match was originally scheduled to be held May 2, 2020, but was postponed due to the Covid-19 pandemic.

 The-CNN-Wire